revoke individual user access to single, multiple, or all documents

 So, the answer to whether or not content is confidential will depend on whether somebody has deemed the damage its leak would cause significant enough for it to be classified as such.
 Either way, had DRM-enforcing technologies been in use by the NSA, the press would have received nothing from Snowden other than a near-useless, encrypted jumble.
 Protect the file’s content, and the only information that can be shared is its file name and other metadata.

 Distributing documents securely and the role of encryption

-A simpler approach to exerting continuing content control has emerged with the increasing availability of Digital Rights Management technologies that can be applied to documents in order to protect confidential content.
-This works because by using DRM it is possible to control subsequent use of the whole document instead of relying upon ‘conventions’ or ‘understandings’ as to how the content is to be controlled once it has been disclosed.
+A simpler approach to exerting continuing content control has emerged with the increasing availability of Digital Rights Management technologies that can be applied to important documents in order to protect confidential content.
+This works because using DRM it is possible to control subsequent use of the document instead of relying upon ‘conventions’ or ‘understandings’ as to how the content is to be controlled once it has been disclosed.